 11.1 What is the emission spectrum of carbon?

-Carbon's emission spectrum is the range of wavelengths emitted when carbon atoms or molecules return to a lower energy state.
+Carbon's emission spectrum is the range of wavelengths emitted when its atoms or molecules transition from higher to lower energy states.

 11.2 Why is carbon's emission spectrum important?